qutip/qutip/qutip/nonmarkov/bofin/docs/bosonic.rst

 .. code-block:: python

     Solver = BosonicHEOMSolver(Hsys, Q, ckAR, ckAI, vkAR, vkAI, NC, options=options)

-The parameters accepted by the solver are Hsys (system Hamiltonian in quantum object form), Q a coupling operator (or list of coupling operators) that couple the system to the environment, ckAR and vkAR are the cooefficients and frequencies of the real parts of the correlation functions, respectively. ckAI  and vkAI are likewise the coefficients of the imaginary parts.
-NC is the truncation parameter of the hierarchy. options is a standard QuTiP ODEoptions object, which is used by the ODE solver.
+The parameters accepted by the solver are :
+- ``Hsys`` : the system Hamiltonian in quantum object form
+- ``Q`` a coupling operator (or list of coupling operators) that couple the system to the environment
+- ``ckAR`` and ``vkAR`` : respectively the coefficients and frequencies of the real parts of the correlation functions
+- ``ckAI``  and ``vkAI`` : respectively the coefficients and frequencies of the imaginary parts of the correlation functions
+- ``NC`` : the truncation parameter of the hierarchy
+- ``options`` is a standard QuTiP ``ODEoptions`` object, which is used by the ODE solver.

-Thus an example solution to a single spin coupled to a Drude-Lorentz spectral density with Matsubara decomposition is (taken from example notebook 1a):
+Thus an example solution to a single spin coupled to a Drude-Lorentz spectral density with Matsubara decomposition is (taken from `example notebook 1a <https://github.com/tehruhn/bofin/blob/main/examples/example-1a-Spin-bath-model-basic.ipynb>`_):

 .. code-block:: python